 According to a recent survey commissioned by Lever, 50% of talent practitioners say diversity and inclusion will become more of a priority as a result of the pandemic.
 With more and more companies proactively working to combat racism, you might be wondering: Where’s best to begin?

-Step 1 – Reframe the way you think about inclusivity at the top of the funnel
+1 – Reframe the way you think about diversity and inclusivity at the top of the funnel

 According to Chez, “[as you] move further down the line, you can see that there’s so much more that we can do from modifying the requirements for roles, being open to transferable skills, or hiring on potential, or providing supplemental training.”